frconor-ebook/meditations/_posts/2025-02-27-the-grain-of-wheat.md

 ---
 layout: homily
-title: "The Grain of Whea"
+title: "The Grain of Wheat"
 ---

 By Fr.
 Conor Donnelly